 Married couples share a lot of things, including health insurance coverage in some cases.
 If you want to switch to a spouse’s policy—or your spouse wants to enroll in yours—it’s usually an easy task to accomplish.
 However, it’s important to get the timing right and to know when you’re eligible for special enrollment periods.

-If you need to switch to a spouse’s health insurance policy during an open enrollment period, you’re in luck.
-In this situation, changing your coverage is easy: You simply cancel your current coverage and enroll in your spouse’s policy.
-If you’re making the change to cut back on group health insurance cost, timing the change during open enrollment means you start saving right away.
+If you need to switch to a spouse’s health insurance policy during an open enrollment period, changing your coverage is easy: You simply cancel your current coverage and enroll in your spouse’s policy.
+If you’re making the change to cut back on group health insurance costs, timing the change during open enrollment means you start saving right away.

-Most businesses run their coverage with the calendar year: Enrollment opens in the fall for coverage beginning January 1.
+Most organizations run their coverage with the calendar year: Enrollment opens in the fall for coverage beginning January 1.

-Note: If you’re switching from group health insurance to a qualified small employer health reimbursement arrangement (QSEHRA), your spouse must be enrolled in a family policy before they can participate in the HRA on a tax-free basis..
+Note: If you’re switching from group health insurance to a qualified small employer health reimbursement arrangement (QSEHRA) or an individual coverage HRA (ICHRA), your spouse must be enrolled in a family policy before they can participate in the HRA on a tax-free basis.